tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 22: Simplifying Data-Driven Web Applications][22]**

 In this episode of 10-4, we discuss how the development of data-driven web applications has evolved in ASP.NET and how in the .NET Framework 4 it becomes even easier.
-Whether you&#8217;re working on a new or existing application, getting your UI to light up model-level metadata/validation becomes as simple as a single line of code.
+Whether you're working on a new or existing application, getting your UI to light up model-level metadata/validation becomes as simple as a single line of code.

 **[Episode 23: An Introduction to Manual Testing][23]**

-Despite all of the advances in automated testing tools and frameworks over the last decade, manual testing still constitutes the lion&#8217;s share of testing effort within most software development organizations.
+Despite all of the advances in automated testing tools and frameworks over the last decade, manual testing still constitutes the lion's share of testing effort within most software development organizations.

 This episode of 10-4 will introduce the new capabilities in Visual Studio Team System 2010 for supporting manual testing.
 You will see how these capabilities will not only help manual testers do their jobs more effectively, but this approach also helps developers by providing detailed diagnostics information about tests when they fail.